Kadamba (2004 film): Cast

+Production

+The film was launched on 31 August 2003 at Hotel Ashok in Bangalore.

 Soundtrack

 All the songs are composed and scored by Deva.
 One of the songs "Sangathiye" is based on "Oru Pen Pura", composed by Deva for Annaamalai (1992).
 The song "Chukki Chukki" was partly based on Deva's own Tamil song "Oh Nandini" from the Tamil film Oruvan (1999) while "Baala Gopalana" is partly based on Deva's own Malayalam song "Shyamame" from Malayalam film The Prince (1996), both these films were directed by Krissna.

 Deva later reused "Banda Nodamma" as "Gaja Varanda" for Tamil film Gajendra (2004) also directed by Suresh Krissna.